Ultraviolet Radiation Safety Fact Sheet

 Common Sources of UV Radiation in Laboratories

 There are several sources of UV radiation in the laboratory including germicidal lamps in biological safety cabinets, nucleic acid transillumination boxes, nucleic acid crosslinkers and UV lasers.
-For laser safety information, please see the WSU Laser Safety Program:
+Laser safety information is viewable.

 Hazards Associates with Exposure to UV Light